 Children who need them should have an inhaler which is kept in school.
-It should be clearly marked with their name and left in the school office.
-It will be available to them whenever they need it and they will be shown where it is so that it is easily retrievable.
-We prefer inhalers not to be left in the cloakroom where they could get lost or mis-used.
+It should be clearly marked with their name and left handed in to the school office.
+Inhalers will be stored in either the classroom or school office so they are easily available.